-IPS providers must meet their data collection and reporting obligations as outlined in their Grant Agreement, including the submission of reports.
-IPS providers must have information technology systems in place to allow them to meet their data collection and reporting obligations outlined in their grant conditions.
+AMH providers must meet their data collection and reporting obligations as outlined in their Grant Agreement and must have information technology systems in place to allow them to meet their data collection and reporting obligations.
 Reporting obligations include the submission of:

 - financial reports

 - Activity Work Plan reports

-- progress reports, and
+- progress reports; and

 - final report.

-The amount of detail provided in each report should be relative to the size and complexity of the grant and the grant amount.
-IPS providers must inform their Funding Arrangement Manager of any reporting delays as soon as they become aware of them.
+The amount of detail the AMH provider reports should be relative to the size and complexity of the grant and the grant amount.
+AMH providers must inform their Funding Arrangement Manager of any reporting delays as soon as they become aware of them.

-The department will monitor progress by assessing reports submitted by IPS providers and may request records to confirm details of the reports if necessary.
+The department will monitor progress by assessing reports submitted by AMH providers and may request records to confirm details of the reports if necessary.
 Occasionally the department may need to re-examine claims, ask for more information or request an independent audit of claims and payments.